GamepadOverIp/protocol/README.md

 # 📜 Protocol

-The protocol specifications is a document that describes the communication between the client and the server.
+The protocol specification is a document that describes the communication between the client and the server.

 The repository contains the following files: